openvinotoolkit/openvino/docs/ops/pooling/MaxPool_1.md

     The type of this output can be specified using the `index_element_type` attribute.
     Values are computed as indices in a tensor flattened to 1-D, not considering padding, so the values are in the range `[0, N * C * H * W * D)`.
+    Note: the values of this output can only be calculated correctly if `pads_value` is set to `-infinity`.

 **Types**